Mararsh/MyBox/alpha/MyBox/src/main/resources/doc/en/README.md

 * Improve:
      - Redesign and implement "Data manufacture".
 The base framework is: reader + operate + writers.
      - Options: Verify types when edit data; Verify types when save data.
      - Implement row expresion with bindings.
+Placeholders are handled as variable names instead of variable values.
      - Simplify interface of "Data manufacture".
      - Transparent can be set when customized colors.
      - "rtbufsize" and rotation can be set for ffmpeg.
      - Notes: Node can be any html which can include head.
 * Solved problems:
      - Fail to switch language when default locale is not Chinese.
+     - Row expression is messed when value is string of multiple lines.
+     - In data manufacture, "Set Values" should not clear data rows when expression is invalid.
      - Errors popped when edit data row.
-     - Row expression is messed when value is string of multiple lines.
      - Icon is displayed as blank.
      - "Era" is converted wrongly when import data in database table.
      - Options of "Target file" in some interfaces do not work.